- Refer a patient to a specialist

 In this age of Covid 19, accessibility and efficiency in the landscape of health services have changed dramatically.
 Health services have had to scramble to find ways to address the widening gap that Covid-19 has brought to the already limited access to health care.
 Telehealth is not a new concept but has gained immense traction in the past couple of years.
-It refers to health care services including consultations and diagnostic services using information technology and communication services to carry out expedient and efficient patient care.
+It refers to health care services, including consultations and diagnostic services using information technology and communication services to carry out practical and efficient patient care.

-Tele-dentistry addresses the inequities in inpatient care by improving access to dental care information, setting up quick dental appointments when needed and increasing patient satisfaction with the overall process.
+Tele-dentistry addresses the inequities in inpatient care by improving access to dental care information, setting up quick dental appointments when needed, and increasing patient satisfaction with the overall process.

 You might need to wait a few minutes for the service to set you up with a specialist, sometimes for as little as 5 to 10 minutes.

-With dentists with specialities ranging from an oral/general pathologist to an endodontist, from a pedodontist to an orthodontist, patients will have access to every dental specialist under the sun, treating a myriad of issues related to oral health and hygiene to surgical diagnoses.
+With dentists with specialties ranging from an oral/general pathologist to an endodontist, from a pedodontist to an orthodontist, patients will have access to every dental specialist under the sun, treating a myriad of issues related to oral health and hygiene to surgical diagnoses.

 Teledentistry addresses all of these issues, it’s time and cost-efficient, and it allows the patient access to care from the comfort of their home.
-Although the field is relatively nascent, it has huge potential and an endless possibility of care.
+Although the field is relatively nascent, it has enormous potential and an endless possibility of care.